hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `vm_swappiness` - (Optional) The sysctl setting vm.swappiness.
 Must be between `0` and `100`.
 Changing this forces a new resource to be created.

 * `vm_vfs_cache_pressure` - (Optional) The sysctl setting vm.vfs_cache_pressure.
 Must be between `0` and `100`.
 Changing this forces a new resource to be created.

 ---

+An `upgrade_settings` block supports the following:

+* `controle_plane_upgrade_overrides` - (Required) The list of upgrade overrides to apply on the AKS control plane.
+Only `IgnoreKubernetesDeprecations` is supported.
+* `until` - (Required) Time in the future at which the override will stop being in effect.
+Must be an RFC3339 compatible string (e.g. `2025-01-25T14:26:04Z`)

+---